bearframework/bearframework/docs/markdown/bearframework.app.contexts.get.method.md

 ##### filename

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The filename used to find the context.
 Will be automatically detected if not provided.
+Passing the context dir has performance benefits.

 ## Returns